SashG91/Off-The-Saddle/TESTING.md

 - Manual testing was done on user stories due to project time constraints.

 ## Manual Testing
-- Each completed user story was tested see the corresponding screenshots as evidence.
+- Each completed user story was tested with detailed steps of each feature [here](https://docs.google.com/spreadsheets/d/1iGQ1BSuya_-S_H4ncQ7NwuC3lc1k-G9Twlx2u8B5wZY/edit?usp=sharing)
-- This included reviewing each feature to check the usability, visual design and performance.
-- The project board with the user stories can be found [here](https://github.com/users/SashG91/projects/3/views/1).
+- These steps included validation of forms and any unhappy paths that a user might take.
+- The matching user story is documented with the steps taken to fulfil it and a URL is provided for easier reference.
+- You can see the corresponding screenshots of each feature as evidence in the README documentation.

 1. As an **admin user**, I can access the admin panel using admin login details so that I can control and create the content for the blog.
 2. As an **admin user**, I can approve/remove comments, so that I can maintain a friendly community atmospherefor the blog.